CrapsGame Class¶

 a state hierarchy as well as the Game class itself.

-In the process of completing the design for the CrapsGame
+In the process of completing the design for the CrapsGame class, we

 will uncover another subtlety of craps: winning bets and losing bets.

-Unlike Roulette, where a Bin
+Unlike Roulette, where a Bin contained winning Outcome instances

-instances where losers, Craps includes winning
+and all other Outcome instances where losers, Craps includes winning

-instances, and unresolved Outcome
+Outcome instances, losing Outcome instances, and unresolved Outcome instances.

 This will lead to some rework of previously created Craps classes.